 The app does pretty much the same thing that a lot of other apps do: scans the barcode on the back of retail loyalty cards and gift cards (at least the ones without a magnetic strip) and saves serial and pin numbers with a quick photo.
 Read More

 Heads up, Google Wallet fans: better support for loyalty cards is coming to a Play Store update near you.
 According to a Google+ update from the Wallet team earlier today, the app will soon be able to auto-populate information when scanning in loyalty cards, presumably including the name and merchant.
 The update should be coming later this week, at least for the first batch of users.
 There are also some user interface changes, including a modified slide-out menu.

 For those brick-and-mortar stores that also support Google Wallet's deals and offers, the Wallet app will also alert you when you're physically near the store in question.
 Read More

 Since its inception, things have been tough for Google Wallet.
 Adoption hasn't been great, many carriers have blocked its use, and the rollout of new features hasn't gone as smoothly as one would hope.
 In short, it's been a long, hard road for such an initially promising product.

 While we've already seen Google cut support for the prepaid Wallet card, the company has now decided to ax NFC redemption of gift and loyalty cards as of August 21st.
+If you currently have available funds on a gift card that's attached to your Wallet account (and you no longer have the physical card), it's time to spend it, lest it be lost forever.
 Read More